Outlier detection in network revenue management: Abstract

 \section{Abstract}

+This paper presents an automated approach for providing ranked lists of outliers in observed demand to support analysts in network revenue management.
+Such network revenue management, e.g. for railway itineraries, needs accurate demand forecasts.
+However, demand outliers across or in parts of a network complicate accurate demand forecasting, and the network structure makes such demand outliers hard to detect.

-Network effects complicate demand forecasting in general, and outlier detection in particular.
-For example, in transportation networks, sudden increases in demand for a specific destination will not only affect the legs arriving at that destination, but also connected legs nearby in the network.
-Network effects are particularly relevant when transport service providers, such as railway or coach companies, offer many multi-leg itineraries.
-In this paper, we present a novel method for generating automated outlier alerts, to support analysts in adjusting demand forecasts accordingly for reliable planning.
-To create such alerts, we propose a two-step method for detecting outlying demand from transportation network bookings.
-The first step clusters network legs to appropriately partition and pool booking patterns.
-The second step identifies outliers within each cluster to create a ranked alert list of affected legs.
-We show that this method outperforms analyses that independently consider each leg in a network, especially in highly-connected networks where most passengers book multi-leg itineraries.
-We illustrate the applicability on empirical data obtained from Deutsche Bahn and with a detailed simulation study.
-The latter demonstrates the robustness of the approach and quantifies the potential revenue benefits of adjusting for outlying demand in networks.
+We propose a two-step approach combining clustering with functional outlier detection to identify outlying demand from network bookings observed on the leg level.
+The first step clusters legs to appropriately partition and pool booking patterns.
+The second step identifies outliers within each cluster and uses a novel aggregation method across legs to create a ranked alert list of affected instances.
+Our method outperforms analyses that consider leg data without regard for network implications and offers a computationally efficient alternative to storing and analysing all data on the itinerary level, especially in highly-connected networks where most customers book multi-leg products.
+A simulation study demonstrates the robustness of the approach and quantifies the potential revenue benefits from adjusting demand forecasts for offer optimisation.
+Finally, we illustrate the applicability based on empirical data obtained from Deutsche Bahn.